 How do I find a product packaging designer?

 Finding a packaging designer will be dependent on both your product and the type of connection you want to make with your customers.
 Utilizing the resources of porfolio sites, design agencies, and freelancing networks will help you find a packaging designer.

 Designing your own packaging doesn’t need to be terrifying—with the right help and tools, it can actually be a lot of fun!

 Best Price Point

-99designs – you’ll be hard pressed to find a better place to find a designer for the price.
-99designs is affordable and allows you to see work as it’s being created.
-And because it gives you more flexibility over your final design and a lot of different designers to choose from, your money is well spent.
+99designs – with experts that curate designs to your brand standards and Packlane’s printing specifications, you’ll be hard-pressed to find a better place to find a designer for the price.
+Our partners at 99designs are professional, affordable, and guide you through the entire design process as your work is being created.
+And because they give you more flexibility over your final design and match you with elite designers to choose from, your money is well spent.

 Behance – if you’re looking for inspiration on your next design, Behance is your go-to site.
 With a huge catalog of design work and Behance’s enhanced search functions, you’ll be sure to find something that will inspire your next design.

 Best Place to See What’s Hot in Design

 Dribbble – has the best design community on the web and you’ll find designers who are networking with one another.
 Designers on Dribbble drive design trends and you’ll be able to see what’s new and exciting.